-Report of the Committee on Mathematical Tables, by James Glaisher.-In the course of the year the factor table for the ready for publication.
+Report of the Committee on Mathematical Tables, by James Glaisher.-In the course of the year the factor table for the fourth million has been printed and stereotyped, and is nearly ready for publication.
 The manuscript of the factor table for the fifth million is complete.
 The table for the sixth million is complete as far as the factors entered by the sieves are concerned, but the factors obtained by the multiple method still need entering, and the whole has to be verified.
-The mode of calculation was described in last year's report, and a more complete account will appear in the introduction to the fourth million.
-The present report contains the result of the enumeration of the primes in the fourth million, and a list of long sequences of composite numbers occurring in it.
+The mode of calculation was described in last year's report, and a more complete account will appear in the introduction to the fourth The present report contains the result of the enumeration of the primes in the fourth million, and a list of long sequences of composite numbers occurring in it.
 The report also contains a table of the first seven Legendrian coefficients, viz., $P^n(x)$ for n = 1 to n = 7, where each for a hundred values of the argument.

-$$P^{1}(x) = x, P^{2}(x) = \frac{1}{2}(3x^{2} - 1), P^{3}(x) = \frac{1}{2}(5x^{3} - 3x),$$ views of the annual star showers of October, December, January, and April to be seen.
+$P^{1}(x) = x$, $P^{2}(x) = \frac{1}{2}(3x^{2} - 1)$, $P^{3}(x) = \frac{1}{2}(5x^{3} - 3x)$, $P^{4}(x) = \frac{1}{8}(35x^{4} - 30x^{2} + 3)$, &c., views of the annual star showers of October, December, January, and April to be seen.
 The major showers of August had also been hidden from view, owing to the unfavourable weather.
 The report then dealt in detail with the accounts of conspicuous detonating fire-balls that had occurred in the United States on August 11 and December 18, 1878, and on January 27, 1879; in Bohemia and Saxony on January 12, 1879, and in England on February 22 and 24, 1879, the real paths of all of which had, to a greater or less degree of certainty and closeness, been approximately ascertained.
 The rest of the report was devoted to a description of the past year's aërolites.
-The expected return of Bield's counct to its partialities in the present near leading a of Biela's comet to its perihelion in the present year, leading a shower of shooting stars to be looked for with much confidence among astronomers on November 27 next, is to be taken advantage of to report next year on meteor showers.
+The expected return of Biele's cornect to its caribolica, in the average was leading as the content of the past year's aerolites. of Biela's comet to its perihelion in the present year, leading a shower of shooting stars to be looked for with much confidence among astronomers on November 27 next, is to be taken advantage of to report next year on meteor showers.
 As in former years the Committee were under great obligations to Prof. A. S. Herschel for the labour he had bestowed on the report.